TheSoftNode/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 6. 5-rev_string.c: A function that reverses a string.

 7. 6-puts2.c: A function that prints every other character of a string, starting with the first character, followed by a new line.

+8. 7-puts_half.c:  function that prints half of a string, followed by a new line.